 The discovery that the universe is accelerating, not slowing down from the mass it contains, is the surprise that sets the initial research program of 21st Century cosmology.
 The Dark Energy Survey is a next generation sky survey aimed directly at understanding this mystery.
 The survey will rely on DECam, an extremely red sensitive 520 Megapixel camera that has a 1 meter diameter, 2.2 degree field of view prime focus corrector, and a data acquisition system fast enough to take images in 17 seconds.
-DECam will be installed at the prime focus of the Blanco 4-meter telescope at CTIO, a southern hemisphere NOAO telescope.
+DECam is in the process of being installed at the prime focus of the Blanco 4-meter telescope at CTIO, a southern hemisphere NOAO telescope.

-We are building a spectrophotometric calibration system for this camera that will measure the total instrument throughput versus. wavelength.
+We have built a spectrophotometric calibration system for this camera that will measure the total instrument throughput versus wavelength.
 The system will be installed permanently at the telescope.
 The goal is to monitor the throughput of the telescope at regular intervals (~every 1 month) during the 5-year survey to monitor the instrumental performance.
 The data from our calibration will also provide accurate knowledge of the filter transmission functions that can be used to calculate more accurately photometric redshifts, supernovae k-correction transformations and other valuable precision photometric results.

 We have successfully deployed a prototype of our system at the Swope and DuPont telescopes located at Las Campanas Observatory in Chile.
 We measured the throughput of the u, B, V, g, r, i,Y, J, H and K filters used during the Carnegie Supernova Project.
 This was the first time such a calibration was performed in the Infra-red.
-We present here the results of this calibration that was performed in January and July 2010.
 We also present the final design of the permanent DECam system we will implement at the CTIO Blanco telescope this summer.